5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 57    0 0xffffff800439a000 0x3e000    0x3e000    com.apple.driver.AppleIntelCPUPowerManagement (222.0.0) 20DD89B4-45CE-3E56-A484-15B74E79ACDD <9 8 7 6 3 1>
 88    0 0xffffff80043d8000 0xf000     0xf000     com.apple.driver.AppleIntelCPUPowerManagementClient (222.0.0) B3E52B58-0634-333C-9A71-E99BE79F8283 <9 8 7 6 3 1>
 ```
+> [!IMPORTANT]
+>
-> **Note** Prior to OpenCore 0.9.2, the necessary `AppleCpuPmCfgLock` Quirk to patch CFG Lock is [skipped in macOS 13 based on a kernel version check](https://github.com/acidanthera/OpenCorePkg/commit/77d02b36fa70c65c40ca2c3c2d81001cc216dc7c).
-So injecting the required kexts to re-enable legacy CPU Power Management results in a kernel panic unless CFG Lock can be disabled in the BIOS menu (or by flashing a modified BIOS if there is no setting available).
+> Prior to OpenCore 0.9.2, the necessary `AppleCpuPmCfgLock` Quirk to patch CFG Lock is [skipped in macOS 13 based on a kernel version check](https://github.com/acidanthera/OpenCorePkg/commit/77d02b36fa70c65c40ca2c3c2d81001cc216dc7c).
+This results in a kernel panic when attempting to inject the AppleIntelCPUPowerManagement kexts.
+So make sure to update OpenCore to the latest version where the quirk is working again.
+Otherwise you need to disable CFG lock in your UEFI/BIOS.
+And if the BIOS doesn't offer an to disable disabled it, you will have to flash a modified BIOS where CFG lock is disabled.

 ### Alternative Solution

-Instead of injecting the required kext to re-enable legacy CPU Power Management on Sandy and Ivy Bridge via Bootloaders, it's also possible to install patched versions of the kexts in S/L/E. I haven't tested this and I wouldn't recommend it but it's an option.
+Instead of injecting the required kexts to re-enable legacy CPU Power Management on Sandy and Ivy Bridge via OpenCore or Clover, it's also possible to install patched versions of the kexts under S/L/E. I haven't tested this and I wouldn't recommend doing this due to increased access restrictions to the system partitions since the release of macOS Catalina.

 **Source**: [**OSX Latitude**](https://osxlatitude.com/forums/topic/18089-patched-aicpupm-kext-for-sandy-bridgeivy-bridge-cpu-power-management-in-macos-ventura/#comment-117988)